-This phenomenal accuracy and lack of change over time did not happen by accident.
-The copyists who were responsible for making copies of the Old Testament took extreme care to avoid errors.
+This phenomenal accuracy and lack of change over time didn't happen by accident.
+God preserved His Word (just as He promised He would in Isaiah 40:8).
+One of the ways the Bible was preserved was through the Jews who were responsible for making copies of the Old Testament.
+They took extreme care to avoid errors.
 They followed a very strict set of rules:

-• Each column must have no less than 48 and no more than 60 lines.
-The entire copy must first be lined.
+- Each column must have no less than 48 and no more than 60 lines.
+The entire copy must first be lined. - No word or letter could be written from memory.
+The scribe must have an authentic copy before him, and he must read and pronounce each word aloud before writing it.

-- No word or letter could be written from memory.
-The scribe must have an authentic copy before him, and he must read and pronounce each word aloud before writing it. - Revisions must be made within 30 days after the work was finished; otherwise it was worthless.
+- Revisions must be made within 30 days after the work was finished; otherwise it was worthless.
 If three mistakes were found on any page then the entire manuscript was condemned. - Every word and every letter was counted.
 If a letter was omitted, an extra letter inserted, or if one letter touched another, the manuscript was condemned and destroyed.

-An incredibly exacting system was developed to check the validity of the text.
-It was so good that they could tell if just one consonant was left out of the entire Old Testament:
+They developed an incredibly exacting system to check the validity of the text.
+It was so good they could tell if just one consonant was left out of the entire Old Testament: